DesertFoxHU/Grimfield/Wiki/Packets.md

 `SpriteIndex`: Refers to the sprite's index in a list.
 Usually used for Sync purposes.<br>
 `BuildingType`: Enum<br>
 `TileType`: Enum<br>
+`Multiple Entry`: The packet doesn't have a fixed length and a single packet can have multiple of these fields.<br>
+However the order of these values count.<br>

 ## Serverside - Server to Client